GenetH/devops-sre-assignment/task1-monitoring/README.md

 3. **Evaluation**
    * It checks alert rules and recording rules defined in the configurations.

-Your Prometheus configuration file is available at:
+Prometheus configuration file is available at:

 ```
 configs/prometheus.yml